 Chapter 2 of this document describes the higher level, known as a GEDCOM form.
 Each type of data that uses the GEDCOM data format has a specific GEDCOM form.
 This document discusses only one GEDCOM form: the Lineage-Linked GEDCOM Form.
-This is the form commercial software developers use to create genealogical software systems that can exchange compiled information about individuals with accompanying family, source, submitter, and note records.
-Other GEDCOM forms have been used for other kinds of data, including several that are not related to genealogy.
-These forms are not publicly exchanged at this time, and they are not discussed in this document.
+This is the form commercial software developers use to create genealogical software systems that can exchange compiled information about individuals with accompanying family, source, submitter, and note records with the Family History Department's FamilySearch Systems and with each other if desired.